Draw It Out guide to horses feeling worse the day after riding and what riders should check

 The next day reset routine

-Start with a hands-on check Check legs, back, shoulders, loins, stifles, and hindquarters.
-Look for heat, swelling, flinching, guarding, or uneven muscle tone.
+1. Start with a hands on check.
+Check legs, back, shoulders, loins, stifles, and hindquarters.

-Walk before judging Use 5 to 10 minutes of quiet hand walking or easy turnout if appropriate.
-Watch whether the horse improves, stays the same, or gets worse.
+2. Walk before judging.
+Use 5 to 10 minutes of quiet hand walking or easy turnout if appropriate.

-Match the day to the horse If the horse loosens up, choose light work, groundwork, or an easy hack.
+3. Match the day to the horse.
+If the horse loosens up, choose light work or an easy hack.
 If they stay uneven or guarded, skip the ride and reassess.

-Support worked areas Use a thin, even application of liniment gel on major muscle groups such as shoulders, back, loin, gaskins, or hindquarters when it fits your normal routine.
+4. Support worked areas.
+Use a thin, even application of liniment gel on clean skin when it fits your normal routine.

-Write down the pattern Note the ride type, footing, weather, warmup, cool down, and next day response.
-Patterns beat memory.
+5. Write down the pattern.
+Note ride type, footing, weather, warmup, cool down, and next day response.

 When to ride, when to back off